ABOUT EMILY

-I came to this work through a winding path—via social justice, documentary filmmaking, nutritional health.
-Each step has shaped how I understand the emotional toll of doing purpose-led work in a time of deep uncertainty.
+I came to this work through a non-linear path — including social justice, documentary filmmaking, and nutritional health.
+Each step has shaped how I understand the ways systemic demands, uncertainty, and urgency can gradually show up as emotional, relational, and physical strain for people doing purpose-led work.

-Originally from Aotearoa New Zealand, I now live in the suburbs of Paris with my husband, our two children, and our rescue cat.
-These days, I do my best to stay grounded with forest walks, a very imperfect yoga and meditation practice, experimenting with permaculture gardening and cooking for the people I love.
+Originally from Aotearoa New Zealand, I now live in the suburbs of Paris with my husband, our two children and our rescue cat.
+Outside of work, I stay grounded by hiking in forests, with my imperfect yoga and meditation practice, experimenting with permaculture gardening, and cooking for the people I love.

 PROFESSIONAL